 Why should I pursue a degree in international studies?

-The Bachelor of Arts in International Studies is directed toward students interested in the broad study of social, political, cultural and economic global issues, and who want to develop language skills, expertise in a regional area, and personal experience in other cultures.
+The Bachelor of Arts in International Studies is designed for students interested in the broad study of social, political, cultural and economic global issues, and who want to develop language skills, expertise in a regional area and personal experience in other cultures.

 The concept behind international studies is not new; however, the relevance and substance of the major is constantly evolving as our world becomes more interconnected.
 As an international studies major, you will learn the best practices to cope with this shift in how people interact in a global society.

 While completing the curriculum in international studies, you'll gain insight into how political systems and governing policies around the world function and co-relate.
 You'll garner expertise that is in high demand internationally.
 With a background in international studies, you will become a world citizen poised to move flexibly around the globe in order to apply your skills to solve real-world problems.

 See the Auburn Bulletin for curriculum details.